starius/ScPrime/doc/api/index.html.md

 Location where the file will reside in the renter on the network.
 The path must be non-empty, may not include any path traversal strings ("./", "../"), and may not begin with a forward-slash character.
-If the 'root' flag is not set, the path will be prefixed with 'var/skynet/', placing the skyfile into the Sia system's default skynet folder.
+If the 'root' flag is not set, the path will be prefixed with 'var/pubaccess/', placing the skyfile into the Sia system's default pubaccess folder.

 ### Query String Parameters
 ### OPTIONAL